epfl-ada/ada-2022-project-croquemadame/readme.md

 ## Research questions
 ***
-* How to become famous on YouTube ?
+* How to grow fast on YouTube ?
-* What is the perfect video to post to have the most views ?
+* What are the best objetive parameters of a video to improve performance ?
-* Do the title / category / length of video / tags / date of upload / frequency of upload play a role on becoming famous?
+* Do the title / category / length of video / tags / date of upload / frequency of upload play a role on channel growth?
-* If so, what are best parameters?
+* If so, what are most important parameters and their best values to improve channel growth?
-* Do the parameters change among a category ?
-* Is there a parameter that has more effect than the others ?
+* Is there a parameter that has significantly more effect than the others ?

 ## Methods
 ***